garylirocks/quickrefs/microsoft-defender.markdown

 - Configured per subscription
 - Can be enabled at-scale via a DINE policy
 - Can export to Event Hub or Log Analytics Workspace
-- Workbooks (like "Secure Score Over Time") need data in LAW to work
+- Workbooks (like "Secure Score Over Time", "Compliance status over time") need data in LAW to work
 - Frequency: real-time updates and weekly snapshots
 - Data:
   - Security recommendations
   - Secure score
   - Security alerts
   - Regulatory compliance

+#### Azure Resource Graph

+- Some data could be queried in ARG, like VM vulnerability scans

 ### Agents for Compute resources